HudaKhaled/data-driven-testing/README.md

 This project shows an example of how to data driven testing using data provider, excel, and json.

-src>main>java : contains the pages
+src>main>java : contains the pages.

-src>test>Data : contains excel and json files src>test>java : contains the @Tests, dataprovider and excel/json readers
+src>test>Data : contains excel and json files.

+src>test>java : contains the @Tests, dataprovider and excel/json readers.

 Instructions:
 1. Get clone from the project